• beehiiv Blog

 No one wants to read a novel (at least, not in their inbox), so get to the point and be concise.
 Capturing a reader's attention quickly keeps them engaged while reading a newsletter.

-Writing briefly, therefore, is an important skill to master that will ensure your readers stay with you until the end of your piece.
+Therefore, writing briefly is an important skill to master that will ensure that your readers stay with you until the end of your piece.
 Crafting short and sweet sentence-long descriptions can be more powerful than attempting to fit too much into one sentence and adding window dressing that just gets in the way.

-Josh Kaufman, the author of The Personal MBA, sent a short but engaging email to all their new readers in 2017 to keep them engaged with previous content:
+Josh Kaufman, the author of The Personal MBA, sent a short, but engaging, email to all of their new readers in 2017 to keep them engaged with previous content:

 Get Into the Primary Inbox

-With a strong sender reputation, ISPs are more likely to trust your messages and deliver them directly to the primary inbox.
-With beehiiv, you are a step ahead of the competition in terms of reputation.
-So take advantage and sign up today!
+With a strong sender reputation, MBPs are more likely to trust your messages and deliver them directly to the primary inbox.
+With beehiiv, you are a step ahead of the competition in terms of reputation, so take advantage and sign up today!

-Additionally, be sure to use verified domains and authenticated mailing systems so ISPs know they can trust where the message is coming from and who sent it.
+Additionally, be sure to use verified domains and authenticated mailing systems so MBPs know that they can trust where the message is coming from and who sent it.

 To do this, go into your email settings and add my address to the list of accounts in your primary inbox.
 Doing this will guarantee that nothing falls through the cracks, so remember to add me today!"